ConnectBox/connectbox-pi/docs/deployment.md

 - Sample content is deployed by default.
 To prevent sample content being deployed, add `-e deploy_sample_content=False` to the `ansible-playbook` commandline.
 - The Wireless SSID can be changed from the admin interface but it can also be changed at deployment time.
 To specify a different ssid, add `-e ssid="<new ssid>"` to the `ansible-playbook` commandline e.g. `-e ssid="My Connectbox"`.
-- sshd is disabled by default at the end of the ansible playbook run.
-This is done because it addresses the problem of unauthorised remote access when default passwords are not changed, but does so in a way that it's easy to restore access if it was done by mistake.
+- sshd is stopped and disabled by default at the end of the ansible playbook run.
+This is done to addresses the problem of unauthorised remote access when default passwords are not changed, but does so in a way that it's easy to restore access if it was done by mistake.
 To leave sshd running at the end of the playbook run add `-e disable_sshd_after_run=False` to the `ansible-playbook` commandline.
+The [Raspbian security update](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/) describes how to re-enable sshd if it was disabled by mistake.

 ## Use the ConnectBox